 Deckhands usually have multiple job responsibilities on a ship.
 Therefore, there tend to be multiple ways that a deckhand can be hurt.
 Some of these injury causing circumstances may include:

-Employers and vessel operators are required to have adequate policies and procedures in place for the safety of deckhands and other seamen on a ship.
-Failure to have those procedures in place, or failure to have adequate supervision to ensure those procedures are followed, may result in employer or vessel owner liability for injuries to the crew.
+Employers and vessel operators are required to have adequate policies and procedures in place for the safety of deckhands and other seamen onboard a ship.
+Failure to have such procedures in place, or failure to have adequate supervision to ensure the procedures are followed, may result in employer or vessel owner liability for injuries to crewmembers.

-It is also the responsibility of vessel owners to ensure their ships are “seaworthy”.
-If a ship sinks because of faulty design, poor construction, or inadequate maintenance, the vessel owner may be liable for injuries caused by the sinking.
-A ship is also unseaworthy if it does not have staff that is adequate, sufficiently qualified, or sufficiently equipped.
+It is also the responsibility of vessel owners to ensure that their ships are “seaworthy”.
+If a ship sinks because of faulty design, poor construction, or inadequate maintenance, the vessel owner may be liable for injuries and/or deaths caused by the sinking.
+A ship is also considered unseaworthy if its staff is not sufficiently qualified, sufficiently equipped, or sufficient in number.

 If you are the spouse, child, or dependent of a deckhand lost at sea due to negligence, you may be able to recover under the Death on the High Seas Act.
 Your recovery may include economic losses such as loss of support.
-The Jones Act may also cover certain losses for death.
+The Jones Act may also cover certain losses relating to the death of a provider.

-If you are a deckhand who suffered an injury on board a ship for which you were a crewmember, or if your loved one was a deckhand lost at sea, you have the right to recover for your injuries.
-An experienced maritime lawyer from BOATLAW, LLP can help you obtain that compensation.
-With offices in Bellingham, Seattle, Portland, and San Francisco, BOATLAW, LLP serve the maritime workers of the Pacific Northwest, including those working in Washington, Oregon, California, and Alaska.
+If you are a deckhand who suffered an injury on board a ship for which you were a crewmember, or if your family member or loved one was a deckhand lost at sea, you have the right to seek compensation.
+An experienced maritime lawyer from Boatlaw LLP can help you obtain that compensation.
+With offices in Bellingham, Seattle, Portland, Los Angeles, and San Francisco, Boatlaw LLP serves the maritime workers of the Pacific Northwest, including those working in Washington, Oregon, California, and Alaska.
 Call us today at 1-800-262-8529 for a free consultation.

 This article was last updated on Wednesday, August 1, 2018.